jwhiss/testvault-alerts/README.md

 On first launch a small window requests your SMTP email, SMTP password, TestVault email, TestVault password and the clients list URL.

-The three TestVault fields are required, while the two SMTP fields are optional but highly recommended as they enable the email alert functionality.
+The three TestVault fields are required, while the two SMTP (email credential) fields are optional but highly recommended as they enable the email alert functionality.
 Without SMTP credentials, PDFs of new results will still be downloaded but program output will appear only in a Terminal window, rather than being sent to you through email.

+The "Clients List URL" field is required to access the TestVault website and retrieve results.
+To find this URL:
+1. Log in to TestVault and click on the "Groups" tab near the top of the page.
+2. Click on your company or house name
+3. Copy the URL of the current page and paste it into the configuration popup window

 Credentials are saved to `config.json` in a platform‑appropriate application data directory, and remembered as long as "Remember these settings and don't ask again" is checked.
 To get this configuration window again, either don't check the box or run alertSender or testvault-alerts from the command line with `--reset-config`

 ## Email account access
-To send test results via email, the program requires your email access credentials.
+To send test results via email, the program requires your email (SMTP) access credentials.
 If you have two-factor authentication enabled for your account, your regular password will not be accepted.
 Instead, create a new "app password" for use with this program.
-For gmail, you can create an app password here: https://myaccount.google.com/apppasswords
+For gmail, you can create an app password here: https://myaccount.google.com/apppasswords.
+Once you've created an app password, fill in the SMTP email and password fields in the configuration popup window with your email address and the generated app password.

 # Manual Setup